 You can learn how in our guide here: Using Grill Vents Correctly – Controlling Temperature With Vents

-The best way to check the smoker temperature is to invest in a wireless thermometer that allows you to check the temperature without lifting the lid — you can check out our recommendations for the Best Wireless Probe Thermometers Here.
+The best way to check the smoker temperature is to invest in a wireless thermometer that allows you to check the temperature without lifting the lid — you can check out our recommendations for the Best Wireless Probe Thermometer.

 It’s also wise to get a barbecue temperature controller, which allows you to set a temperature and forget about it as the controller automates airflow regulation.
-Our favorite controllers can be found Here.
+Our favorite controllers can be found in my article Best Barbecue Temperature Controllers.

 Smoke imparts a strong flavor to your food, so if you see super thick dark smoke, you may overwhelm the taste of the meat.
 It is best to wait until the smoke settles after a while.
 The ideal smoke should be wispy, thin, almost blue, and hard to see — a little goes a long way!